TickTeam/guide-tt/ticktick_web_app/how_to_share_lists.md

 Option 2:

-1.Click the downward arrow of a list to choose “share”.
+1.Click the downward arrow at the end of a list title to choose “share”.

 2.Click “Generate Link” and then you can copy the link to your friends.